PeterKlepec/Skupina9/README.md

 Gal: **#Zaznavanje bolezni krompirja**

-Early stage Potato Disease Classification by analyzing Potato Plants using CNN, Identification of Disease in Potato Leaves Using Convolutional Neural Network (CNN) Algorithm, Potato Leaf Disease Classification using Convolutional Neural Networks, Disease Identification in Potato Leaves Using a Multi-Tier Deep Learning Model, Detecting Diseases in Potato Leaves using Deep Learning and Machine Learning Approaches: A Review
+##Naslovi: Early stage Potato Disease Classification by analyzing Potato Plants using CNN,
+Identification of Disease in Potato Leaves Using Convolutional Neural Network (CNN) Algorithm, Potato Leaf Disease Classification using Convolutional Neural Networks, Disease Identification in Potato Leaves Using a Multi-Tier Deep Learning Model, Detecting Diseases in Potato Leaves using Deep Learning and Machine Learning Approaches: A Review

 Tim: